 I’ve been knocked out the last few days with a killer bug, only today my mind has cleared enough to start writing again.
 Special thanks to all who commented on the NYE Open Thread.
 I appreciate your tips and advice for Milenomics in 2014.
 Now on to today’s post:

-A popular destination for domestic travel is Hawaii–no passport needed, beautiful beaches, great fuits and food; for some it is the dream vacation.
+A popular destination for domestic travel is Hawaii–no passport needed, beautiful beaches, great food and incredible Hawaii dinner cruises; for some it is the dream vacation.
+Not only the dream vacation but for some, it’s the dream of where they want to live, if you feel that Hawaii is the ultimate destination for you, you could check out North Kona Real Estate to see if the area speaks to you!
 Today we’ll go over a few ways to get there with United Miles, talk about when United miles are the right fit and in doing so stretch out the booking as much as possible.

 When Should We Use United Miles to Travel to Hawaii?

 United’s current award chart charges 20,000 miles each way for a trip to Hawaii.
 This amount is fixed so long as there are low level awards available.
 From just about anywhere except the West coast this can be a good use of miles, and today we’ll even discuss when it makes sense to use United Miles from the west coast to Hawaii.

 If you remember all the way back to early September, in a post titled “Why Are Frequent Flyer Miles So hard to Use,” We discussed some of the difficulty in using Avios to travel to Hawaii.
 From the West coast Avios do represent a significant savings over all other programs to get to Hawaii, in fact I did indeed end up using them in my Costa Rica and Hawaii Booking last month.

 However for the overwhelming majority of us Avios won’t always be the best fit.
 There are two specific times that United Miles might make sense for a trip to Hawaii: